The Lost One: A Life of Peter Lorre

 |

-The Lorre family very generously opened their
+The Lorre family very generously opened

-returned.
-On one of my many visits to California, Cathy pulled a box from a
+copied and returned.
+On one of my many visits to California, Cathy pulled

-closet.
-I was dismayed to see that the bottom half of what appeared to be a greasy
+a box from a closet.
+I was dismayed to see that the bottom half of what

-tool chest contained a stack of her father?s photos.
-Many were movie stills and
+photos.
+Many were movie stills and publicity photos.

-However, there were also multiple copies of a series of formal studio sittings
+However, there were also multiple copies of a series of formal studio

-for him.
+special interest for him.

-Except where noted, all photos are from the collection of
+Except where noted, all photos are from the collection

 Peter Lorre calling home?
 Deciding where to live in Los